xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 That's it.
 You're done with gRPC Dialout with TLS.
 No need to read further.

-# gRPC Dialin<a name=dialin></a>
+# gRPC Dialin<a name="dialin"></a>

-In a dialin scenario, Pipeline sends the SYN packet and acts as the "client" in the gRPC session and TLS handshake.
+In a dialin scenario, Pipeline sends the TCP SYN packet and acts as the "client" in the gRPC session and TLS handshake.

 ## Basic Router Config for gRPC Dial-In<a name=router-dialin></a>
 For this part of the tutorial, I'll re-use the MDT router config from the [gRPC dial-in example](https://xrdocs.github.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/#grpc-dial-in)  It should look like this: